pwilmart/pwilmart.github.io/_posts/2020-07-24-What-a-discrepancy.md

 ---
 layout: post
-title: "That is some discrepancy..."
+title: "That is some discrepancy!"
 date: 2020-07-28
 ---